UW-Madison-DataScience/carpentries_community/index.md

 # Instructor Development Meetings
-Instructors and helpers meet once a month to discuss the lessons that we teach, teaching methods & pedagogy,
+Instructors and helpers meet once a month to discuss the lessons that we teach, teaching methods & pedagogy, and ways to build the Carpentries community at UW-Madison.
+We meet on the 2nd Thursday of each month from 10-11 a.m., in 1153/54 Discovery Building.

 # Upcoming Workshops